easyselfhost/coolify-deploy-example/README.md

 A simple Kanban board app built with Next.js, React, and Drizzle ORM.

+⚠️ **Note:** This is a demo application built primarily to showcase deployment on Coolify.
+It was vibe-coded, but may not be suitable for serious task management or production use.
+Feel free to play around with it, but maybe don't use it to manage your company's mission-critical projects! 😅

+The app demonstrates a simple implementation of a Kanban board and serves as a practical example of deploying a full-stack Next.js application on Coolify.

 ## Features

 - Drag-and-drop kanban board using @dnd-kit library